posit-dev/shiny-assistant/app_prompt.md

 - Output the entire app code within `<SHINYAPP>` and `</SHINYAPP>` tags.
 Inside those tags, each file should be within `<FILE NAME="...">` and `</FILE>` tags, where the `...` is replaced with the filename.

-- Start with import statements and end with the `app = App(...)` call.
-Only put it in those tags if it is a complete app.
+- Only put it in those tags if it is a complete app.
 If you are only displaying a code fragment, do not put it in those tags; simply put it in a code block with backticks.

 {language_specific_prompt}